Table of Contents

 Those completing the Level I and II exams should expect their results within 60 days of the test date.
 Level III candidates may not receive results for up to 90 days.

-Study Resources and Preparation for the Financial Analyst Exam
+Study Resources and Courses for the Certified Financial Analyst Exam

-Passing the CFA exam means spending at least 300 hours in careful study.
+Passing the certified financial analyst exam means spending at least 300 hours in careful study.
 For practical purposes, that means devoting several hours every day of the week for at least three months to preparation.
 For the best results, you should consider starting your exam prep six months prior to the exam or longer.

 It also means taking numerous practice exams to get a feel for the content and the way questions are structured.
 For example, there are only three possible answers for the Level 1 exam, but many of the answers consists of “all of the above” or “none of the above.”